EnigmaCurry/axum-dev/README.md

 Note: self-signed certificates are not trusted in normal web browsers.
 Use Manual TLS or ACME for production.

+The above command will cache the self-signed CA and certificate files in your data directory.
+If you would rather create an ephemeral certificate, add the `--tls-self-signed-ephemeral` flag.

 ### Manual TLS

 ```